 The task of accounting for the economic interdependencies across sides in order to obtain a complete and reliable picture of competitive effects should be pursued consistently regardless of whether the relevant market is broad, narrow, or not defined at all.
 In certain circumstances, market definition may not be necessary at all.
 For example, if there is direct proof of negative competitive effects, market definition may not be required – and may actually be misleading.
 In the absence of market definition, the binary distinction between customers that are inside and outside the relevant market simply does not arise.
 This can make it easier to appreciate that evaluation of competitive harm will necessarily rely on an assessment of all relevant effects across the platform, and also why this analysis does not reduce to a matter of welfare trade-offs.

 I very much enjoyed this article.
-Despite its economic focus, I liked how it brings out the way in which subjective assessments on market definition can trigger ‘procedural’ rules on matters – such as balancing pro- and anticompetitive effects, or the allocation of the burden of proof – that are often determinative for the outcome of investigations.
+Despite its economic focus, I liked the way it brings out how rules governing how markets should be defined impact ‘procedural’ rules on other matters – such as on the balancing of pro- and anticompetitive effects, or the allocation of the burden of proof – that are often determinative for the outcome of antitrust investigations.

-While I also found the comparison between various jurisdictions quite useful, and broadly accurate, I wondered at point whether the author was not reading too much into the outcome of the credit card cases of the past decade which base this comparison.
-I am under the impression that, with rare exceptions, market definition of platform markets is a matter for debate precisely because it is subject to a case-by-case analysis, instead of to precedent set by courts that will have to apply to all platform markets across the board.
+I also found the comparison between various jurisdictions quite useful and broadly accurate.
+On the other hand, I wonder whether the author is not reading too much into the outcome of the credit card cases of the past decade which provide the basis for this comparison.
+I am under the impression that, with rare exceptions, market definition of platform markets is a matter for debate precisely because it is still subject to a case-by-case analysis, instead of to precedent set by courts that will have to apply to all platform markets across the board.

 I had similar concerns with the final section.
-While there are good reasons why market definition should not be determinative for an effects’ assessment, such reasons strike me as revolving around whether the consumer welfare standard amounts to pure welfare maximisation, to a require to protect the welfare of discrete and identifiable consumer groups, or whether it seeks to prevent competition distortions.
-The author seems to argue that the consumer welfare is mainly focused on this latter concern, but this is a matter on which the author strikes me as taking a position much too quickly given longstanding debates on the subject.
+Undoubtedly, there are good reasons why market definition should not be determinative of the outcome an effects’ assessment.
+However, the arguments presented seemed to revolve around the content of the consumer welfare standard – in particularly whether it aims at welfare maximisation, at protecting the welfare of discrete and identifiable consumer groups, or at preventing competition distortions.
+While I understand that the author is arguing that the consumer welfare standard is mainly focused on this latter concern, this is a matter on which the author strikes me as taking a position much too quickly given longstanding debates on the topic.